zefer/atmos/README.md

 The metrics collected are via a Bosch BME280: barometric air pressure, temperature and humidity.

+The ESP32 board is programmed using Arduino code, using [PlatformIO](https://platformio.org/).

+## Hardware

+- Currently using an ESP32 Devkit v4 with the intention to switch to smaller ESP32 D1 Minis
+- Bosch BME280 pressure, humidity & temperature sensor

 ## How it works

 On first run, it creates a WiFi add-hoc network allowing you to configure the